hubverse-org/hubDocs/docs/source/user-guide/sample-output-type.md

 # Sample output type

 ## Introduction
-The sample `output_type` can represent a probabilistic distribution through a collection of possible future observed values (“samples”) that come out of a predictive model.
+The sample `output_type` can represent a probabilistic distribution through a collection of possible future observed values ("samples") that come out of a predictive model.
 Depending on the model's setup and the hub's configuration settings, different information may be requested or required to identify each sample.

-In the hubverse, a “modeling task” is the element that is being predicted and that can be represented by a univariate (e.g., scalar or single) value.
+In the hubverse, a "modeling task" is the element that is being predicted and that can be represented by a univariate (e.g., scalar or single) value.
 We could also tie this to a tabular representation of data more concretely as a combination of values from a set of task ID columns that uniquely define a single prediction.
-We note that this concept is similar to that of a [“forecast unit” in the scoringutils R package](https://epiforecasts.io/scoringutils/reference/set_forecast_unit.html).
+We note that this concept is similar to that of a ["forecast unit" in the scoringutils R package](https://epiforecasts.io/scoringutils/reference/set_forecast_unit.html).

 Take the following `model_output` data for the mean `output_type` as an example:
 | origin_date | horizon | location | output_type| output_type_id | value |